Parserr alternative

 What is the best Parserr alternative?

 The best Parserr alternative depends on your email.
-If your formats keep changing or your data lives in PDF and spreadsheet attachments, MailParse fits well because you name fields instead of building a rule per format and it reads attachment contents.
+If your formats keep changing or your messages carry line items in an HTML table, MailParse fits well because you name fields instead of building a rule per format and it turns each table row into its own spreadsheet row.
 For a single, unchanging format and a lead-capture workflow, Parserr itself is a solid, predictable choice.

 How is MailParse different from Parserr?

 The core difference is the extraction model.
 Parserr uses a rule builder you configure for each value and format.
-MailParse asks you to name the fields you want and reads them across varied layouts, and it reads the contents of PDF, CSV, and spreadsheet attachments.
+MailParse asks you to name the fields you want and reads them across varied layouts, and it turns an HTML line-item table into one row per line.
 That means less per-sender setup and less breakage when a layout changes.

 Is there a free way to try a Parserr alternative?

 Yes.
-MailParse is free to start, so you can connect a mailbox or forward a sample email and confirm it reads your real formats and attachments before you pay.
+MailParse is free to start, so you can connect a mailbox and confirm it reads your real formats before you pay.
 Testing on your own email, rather than a demo, is the fastest way to compare accuracy against Parserr on the messages you actually receive.

 Can I move my Parserr workflow to MailParse?